 When you write user stories, the temptation may be to simply write out a sentence that tells what you are going to do without giving thought to structure or the level of detail.
-However, a user story needs to serve a bigger purpose.
+However, a story needs to serve a bigger purpose.
 It needs to clarify exactly what you are going to create, who it is going to serve, and how you will know that it is complete.
-For this reason, there are critical elements of a user story that need to be included.
+For this reason, there are critical user story components that need to be included.

-Five critical elements of a user story
+Five critical user story elements

 Here are five critical elements of an Agile user story that will ensure you have covered what is needed for successful completion.
 To illustrate, let us use the simple example of someone who wants to sign up to be notified of daily restaurant specials.